A list of 19th century Assassin characters in Assassin's Creed: Syndicate.

 - Establishing Character Moment: In his first mission, he brazenly walks into his target's warehouse, with little to no concern for stealth, before making an "escape" which involves having a gang chase after him and crash a locomotive.

-- Eye Scream: At the end of Jack The Ripper, Evie finds Jacob in a cell and his left eye is swollen over with blood running down his cheek.
+- Eye Scream: At the end of the Jack the Ripper DLC, Evie finds Jacob in a cell and his left eye is swollen over with blood running down his cheek.

 - Goggles Do Nothing: His Steam Punk-inspired Dr. Daniel's Garments give him a pair of goggles.